Saket0197/fullstack-blog-app/README.md

 - Users will receive mail notifications upon registering and on creating a new blog

-- Unauthenticated Users can only read all the blogs.
+- Unauthenticated Users can only read the blogs.

 - New and updates blogs are shown at the top of the blogs list.